AmerSalar/Checks-Me/README.md

+An advanced To-Do list, based on daily routine. still working on it...

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.